Symplectic forms and cohomology decomposition of almost complex 4-manifolds: Estimates for when is tamed by a symplectic form

 \begin{proof} We just apply Lemma \ref{hodgedim4} to $\tilde \omega_{\alpha} = \omega + \alpha$.
 The form

 is closed and $\tilde J_{\alpha}$-invariant.
 Condition (\ref{simplealpha}) is equivalent to this form being point-wise positive definite. \end{proof}

 \begin{remark} When $\alpha$ is closed (hence harmonic), condition (\ref{simplealpha}) is trivially satisfied.
 In this case, $\tilde \omega_{\alpha}$ is itself a symplectic form.
 Proposition \ref{simplecase} basically says that if $\alpha$ is not too far from being closed, then $\tilde J_{\alpha}$ is compatible with a symplectic form.
-The result can be seen in relation with the openness result of Donaldson \cite{D} (see also next section). \end{remark}
+The result can be seen in relation with the openness result of Donaldson \cite{D}. \end{remark}